Great Train Wreck of 1856: The disaster

 A crowd gathered quickly from neighboring towns.
-The blaze could be seen for several miles and a man reportedly rode on horseback through the Montgomery County countryside and shouted to the residents: "Bring your camphor bottles, balsam and lint; there has been a horrible accident."
-But the heat of the burning wreckage was so intense that, even though protruding arms and legs and other parts of bodies could be glimpsed through the flame and smoke, it was impossible to get close enough to attempt a rescue.
+The blaze could be seen for several miles and a man reportedly rode on horseback through the Montgomery County countryside while shouting to the residents: "Bring your camphor bottles, balsam and lint; there has been a horrible accident."
+Rescue was made extremely difficult due to the intense heat from the burning wreckage.

 Sandy Run, a small creek, ran about 25 ft below the level of the tracks, meandering along the length of the train.
-A bucket brigade, equipped with tubs, buckets, pails, kettles, and other utensils, was formed down to the edge of the stream by the onlookers.
-But this effort availed little.
+A bucket brigade was formed down to the edge of the stream by the onlookers to little avail.
 The Congress Engine and Hose Company of Chestnut Hill finally reached the scene and, in fairly rapid order, subdued the flames and began to extricate the victims.

 John Spencer of Camp Hill, an eyewitness who lived within sight of the collision, gave the following account at a coroner's investigation: "I was looking out of my shop window and saw the train approaching.
 I saw the down train first, just coming through the cut above Camp Hill station.
 It was slacking off as much as it could when it came through there.
 I had just time enough to turn around and saw the up train coming under the bridge at Camp Hill station.
 It was pretty smart.
 They were running about as they cleverly could.
 I heard the whistle on the train coming up before it reached the bridge...
 I could not see that the speed of the up train diminished between the time I first saw it and the time of the collision....eleven of the bodies of the dead were carried to my shop."

 Mary Ambler, a middle-aged Quaker woman who resided near the Wissahickon station, quickly gathered first-aid materials and covered the two-mile distance between her home and the disaster site on foot.
 The service she rendered in caring for the injured was so conspicuous that after her death in 1868, the North Pennsylvania Railroad changed the name of the station from Wissahickon to Ambler.
 Eventually, the town itself was named for Mrs. Ambler.